saicharankarasala/sai-charan-website/README.md

 ## 🙋‍♂️ Author

-This portfolio was designed and developed by:
+This portfolio was designed and developed by

 **Venkata Sai Charan Karasala**